courtneytern/courtneytern.github.io/_pages/projects.md

 ## Onengut Lab
 *2020-present* <br>
-I have just started at this lab, and I am in the learning and listening phase!
-I have been reading many papers about the genetic basis of Type 1 Diabetes in humans.
+I have just started at this public health genomics lab, and I have been reading papers about the genetic basis of Type 1 Diabetes in humans.
+My goal is to study diverse genetic panels for my Human Biology DMP thesis.